DeFUCC/gun-vue/README.md

 # GUN-VUE

-Gun – the peer-to-peer javascript database meets the reactivity system of the modern JS framework Vue 3.
+Gun-vue – is where the peer-to-peer javascript database Gun meets the reactivity system of Vue 3.
+Easy to import composables for devs.
+Pluggable components for UX designers.
+Relay peer for enthusiasts.
+Demos and docs for starters.
+Open source for everyone!

 ## @gun-vue